sabhi8226/Docker-IIEC-Rise-Project/READ.md

 and paste the code of my docker-compose.yml
-Then , run the cmd docker-compose up -d inside the directory and then run docker ps  and see the IP of owncloud container running their by docker insoect (id of owncloud contaner) | grep IP & that;s all guy's put this IP in firefox their will be owncloud home page in front of you where u can upload your data and enjoy.
+Then , run the cmd docker-compose up -d inside the directory and then run docker ps  and see the IP of owncloud container running their by docker insoect (id of owncloud contaner) | grep IP & thats all guy's put this IP in firefox their will be owncloud home page in front of you where u can upload your data and enjoy.

 used things in this project :